-- Smart Cities Mission, for which Muzaffarpur, Bhagalpur, Patna and Biharsharif are the cities identified in Bihar
+- Smart Cities Mission, for which Muzaffarpur, Bhagalpur, Patna, and Biharsharif are the cities identified in Bihar

 Key upcoming industrial corridor:

-- Highest maize productivity in India
+- 2nd highest cotton productivity in India

 - Husk Power Systems in Bihar is India's first enterprise to use rice husk to generate clean energy for rural electrification